lanl/flit/README.md

 **FLIT: A Generic Fortran Library based on Interfaces and Templates**

-`FLIT` is a generic Fortran library mainly for
+`FLIT` is a generic Fortran library that provides functionality for
- - Single- and multi-dimensional array manipulation
+ - Single- and multi-dimensional array initialization, manipulation, and operations
  - Flexible parameter reading from text files or command-line arguments
  - Signal and image filtering and processing
- - Integral transforms
+ - Integral transforms and spectral analysis
- - Interpolation
+ - Interpolation and function fitting
- - Statistical functions
- - etc.
+ - Statistics and random number generation
+ - Linear algebra, sorting, clustering, and computational geometry
+ - String manipulation, file I/O, and date/time utilities
+ - User-friendly HDF5 I/O through a single-file HDF5 module, with unified interfaces for reading/writing scalars, multi-dimensional arrays, and attributes of various data types
+ - MPI-based parallel communication and domain decomposition

-We provide user-friendly interfaces for similar functionality across different data types, attempting to demonstrate the possibility of accelerating scientific application development using modern Fortran. `FLIT` may be useful for developing applications in computational physics, computational seismology, applied geophysics, signal and image processing, and related fields.
+`FLIT` offers consistent, user-friendly interfaces for the same functionality across different data types, demonstrating how modern Fortran can accelerate scientific application development.
+It may be useful for developing applications in computational physics, computational seismology, applied geophysics, signal and image processing, and related fields.

-This work is supported by Los Alamos National Laboratory's (LANL's) Laboratory Directed Research and Development (LDRD) project 20240322ER.
+This work is supported by Los Alamos National Laboratory's (LANL's) Laboratory Directed Research and Development (LDRD) projects.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
 This research used high-performance computing resources provided by LANL's Institutional Computing program.

-This work is approved for public release by LANL's Feynman Center for Innovation (FCI) under reference #O4767.
+This work is approved for public release by LANL's Feynman Center for Innovation (FCI) under record number #O4767.

 # Requirements
  - Platform: Linux